MaryTran03/CSC120_Final_Project/README.md

 - Intimidating: Reputation +10, Money +$150, with a 20% chance of police involvement (Money -$100 for bail).
 - Failed Collection (if police are called): Money -$100, Reputation -5 (for getting caught).

-### Side Quest 2: Burger King
+## Side Quest 2: Burger King
-- Number of hours worked:
 - Earnings: $15/hr
 - Total money earned: 15 hours worked + no increase in reputation

+### Key Choices:
+- How many hours do you want to work?

 ## Mission 1: The Car Heist
 Objective: Prove yourself to Vinnie by stealing a high-end car from a wealthy neighborhood.
 Description: Vinnie needs a luxury car for a deal and sends you to steal one from a nightclub parking lot.
 However, the vehicle is parked near security guards, requiring you to approach quietly and hotwire it.
 Vinnie

 ### Key Choices:
-- Return The Car: Return the car directly
-    Probability of success: 1.00 (assuming zero risk of being caught by the police) Reputation + 10
+- Steal the cheaper car or more expensive car Probability of success: 1.00 (assuming zero risk of being caught by the police) Reputation + 10
     Money +$100
-- Joyride and Racing Option:
+- Joyride and Racing:
-    Probability of success: 0.4 (racing increases the risk of being caught by the police) (success) Avoid the police + return the car
+    Probability of success: 0.5 (racing increases the risk of being caught by the police) (success) Avoid the police + return the car
     Reputation + 10
     Money +$100